splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Add an auto instrumentation library to a service to send traces to Splunk APM
 ==================================================================================

-To send traces to Splunk APM, you need to deploy an autoinstrumentation agent for each programming language or language runtime.
+To send traces to Splunk APM, you need to either deploy an auto instrumentation agent for each programming language or language runtime or use the Zero Config auto instrumentation implementation for Java of .NET, described in the following section.

 See :ref:`instrument-applications`.

-You can also use the Zero Config auto instrumentation implementation for Java of .NET, described in the following section.

-Focus on autoinstrumentation and confirm that the existing setup allows spans and traces to be captured by the OpenTelemetry agent and forwarded successfully to Splunk Observability Cloud.
-After this is completed, traces and spans show in the Splunk APM according to services provided.

 .. _phase1-zero-config:

 (Optional) Consider the Zero Configuration Auto Instrumentation
 ====================================================================================================

 If you are deploying numerous similar services written in Java, .NET, or Node.js, you can deploy the OpenTelemetry collector and enable the Zero Configuration for Auto Instrumentation.
-Once you have installed this feature, any Java, .NET, or Node.js application that runs on your node or Kubernetes cluster.
 Use zero config if you don't have access to the source code or the ability to change the deployment.

 See :ref:`zero-config`.